James Bond 007: Everything or Nothing: Plot

-Bond tracks Diavolo's operations to an abandoned plantation in Louisiana, where he discovers he has altered Nadanova's nanobots to eat through all metals but platinum, disintegrating everything they come in contact with.
+Bond tracks Diavolo's operations to an abandoned plantation in Louisiana, where he discovers Diavolo has altered Nadanova's nanobots to eat through all metals but platinum, disintegrating everything they come in contact with.
 After destroying the laboratory and killing Yayakov, Bond reencounters Jaws, who is driving a tanker truck laden with nanobots across the Lake Pontchartrain Causeway towards the levees of New Orleans with the intent of flooding the city.
 Bond disables Jaws' tanker truck, causing him to lose control and plunge into Lake Pontchartrain, averting the threat of destruction in New Orleans, and Bond returns to Peru to investigate Diavolo's platinum mines.

 After winning a rally race hosted by Diavolo, Bond finds he has captured Serena, allowing Diavolo to escape to the mines.
 After saving Serena, Bond reaches the mines but is captured by Nadanova.
 Diavolo explains that he intends to use the nanobots to destroy the Kremlin and use his army of tanks, armored with platinum to make them immune to the nanobots, to control Russia and then overthrow Europe.
 Tied in the path of a mining drill, Bond escapes his shackles and flees the mines in a helicopter piloted by Serena.

 Following Diavolo to Moscow, Bond steals one of Diavolo's platinum tanks and uses it to prevent the release of the nanobots in Red Square.
 He then heads for a missile silo hidden under the Kremlin, where Bond rappels down a large elevator shaft until being confronted by Nadanova and her men.
 Bond shoots the elevator brakes, causing it to plummet out of control, confronts a flamethrower-wielding Jaws for the third and final time, defeating him in the process, and escapes the collapsing elevator with the aircraft's ejector seat.
 After heading to the bunker and deactivating the nanotech missiles while dispatching most of Diavolo's men, Diavolo and Nadanova then attack Bond with a Soviet-era fighter jet from an adjacent shaft.
 Bond destroys the jet, killing Nadanova though Diavolo ejects just in time.
 Diavolo reaches a control tower, reactivating one of the missiles and targeting it at London.
 Bond destroys the control tower, where Diavolo managed to launch the missile before plunging to his death into the silo.
 By destroying the missile as it launches, Bond prevents the catastrophe and reunites with Serena outside the Kremlin.